 Even as a child, I was aware that I had a passion for instructing others.

-I had no idea that when I grew up, I would choose to go to university and earn a Bachelor’s Degree in Education (K-8th) with a minor in French as well as a Bachelor’s Degree in French (simply because I love languages).
+I had no idea that when I grew up, I would choose to go to university.
+I was able to earn a Bachelor’s Degree in Education (K-8th) with a minor in French.

-Afterwards, I went on to earn a Master’s degree in Educational Administration, with the hope of one day becoming a school principal.
+Afterwards, I went on to earn a Master’s degree in Educational Administration, both private and public.

-In my wildest dreams, I could never have imagined that I would end up choosing the crazy idea of homeschooling my children.
+In my wildest dreams, I never imagined that I would end up choosing the crazy idea of homeschooling my children.

 But that is exactly what happened.